Posted February 20, 2014

 What about Computer Programs?

 On January 15, 2015, computer programs, including mobile applications, will also be subject to additional requirements.
 The provider of the software must “clearly and simply describe, in general terms” its function and purpose.
-Disclosures are necessary if the program will cause the recipient’s computer to operate in a manner contrary to the user’s reasonable expectations, such as by collecting personal information stored on the computer, changing settings, or similar Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. functions.
+Disclosures are necessary if the program will cause the recipient’s computer to operate in a manner contrary to the user’s reasonable expectations, such as by collecting personal information stored on the computer, changing settings, or similar Malware: Software that is intended to damage or disable computers and computer systems. functions.
 Updates and upgrades to a computer program are permissible only if the person who gave the consent to the installation in the first place is entitled to receive the update or upgrade under the terms of the initial express consent.

 The law contains an exception that presumes consent to the setting of cookies, to the installation of HTML code and Java scripts, and to the downloading of programs executable only through programs that the user has previously installed or consented to, or a person has conspicuously published the electronic address, and the recipient has not indicated a preference not to receive CEMs at that address.